Natural Teas that Reduce Fluid Retention

 3. Green tea

-Green tea is another great detoxifying beverage and promotes the production of urine.
-It not only helps remove toxic substances that accumulate in the body, but also helps reduce inflammation and remove retained fluids.
+Green tea is another great detoxifying beverage which promotes the production of urine.
+It not only helps remove toxic substances that accumulate in the body, but also helps reduce fluid retention and inflammation.
 It’s incredibly beneficial!
 You can drink up to three cups per day.

 In addition to being a good diuretic and detoxifying agent, it restores minerals and acts as a natural astringent and anti-diarrheal.
-How could you not take the opportunity to benefit from all that?
+How could you turn your nose up at those benefits?
 Ideally, you’ll drink a horsetail tea twice a day, adding the equivalent of one teaspoon to a cup of boiling water.

 Want to give it a try?
-All you need to do is look for the leaves in a natural foods or herbal store, where its benefits are well known – it can even be used to cure urinary tract infections.
+All you need to do is look for the leaves in a natural foods or herbal store, where its benefits are well known.
+It can even be used to cure urinary tract infections.
 Drink one to two cups a day of this tea.

-General recommendations to prevent fluid retention
+General recommendations to reduce fluid retention

 Ideally we should try to follow a diet rich in vegetables like squash, tomatoes, asparagus, and artichokes.
 Eat bananas – they’re rich in potassium, beans, and complex carbohydrates (rice, pasta, etc.).